nautechsystems/nautilus_trader/docs/integrations/binance.md

 You must also have at least *one* of the following:

-- The `trigger_price` for the order is set (this will act as the Binance *activation_price*)
+- The `trigger_price` for the order is set (this will act as the Binance *activation_price*).
-- (or) you have subscribed to quote ticks for the instrument you're submitting the order for (used to infer activation price)
+- (or) you have subscribed to quote ticks for the instrument you're submitting the order for (used to infer activation price).
-- (or) you have subscribed to trade ticks for the instrument you're submitting the order for (used to infer activation price)
+- (or) you have subscribed to trade ticks for the instrument you're submitting the order for (used to infer activation price).

 ## Configuration